 Across the country, older adults have long depended on Medicaid and the Supplemental Nutrition Assistance Program (SNAP) to help meet basic needs like healthcare and food.
 With new changes now being phased in through federal budget legislation, both programs are being adjusted in ways that could affect access, eligibility, and benefits, especially for those between the ages 50 and 64 who may not yet qualify for Medicare or full Social Security retirement benefits.
+For older adults living on fixed or limited incomes, even small changes to coverage or food support can have a big impact.

 Table of Contents